codeclimate/codeclimate-rubocop/config/contents/layout/empty_lines_around_begin_body.md

-This cop checks if empty lines exist around the bodies of begin-end blocks.
+Checks if empty lines exist around the bodies of begin-end blocks.

 ### Example: